robertjchristian/patient-seed-generator/README.md

 ###  ./seed2json.py
 * Python script that builds json files (lists of entity add commands) of fake patient data from seed file
+* Warning - running this script will delete existing output directory

 ### ./output
 * Contains files of json commands for depositing generated health info to a graph database
+* This is wiped on each run of ./seed2json.py
+* This is checked in to save generation time

 ## Names seed file
 Contains the following information from which entities can be built